Desktop47-02.jpg

 • Do not burn a candle all the way to the end.

-• Trim the wick after every burn.
+• Trim the wick to 1/8 inch after every burn.

 • Never burn any candle for more than four hours at a time.